yubelgg/zettelkasten/home/CSCI-316_Tao-Summer-2024.md

 > [!info]- **Summer 2024 Book**
 > ![[Programming language pragmatics-Morgan Kaufmann.pdf]]

-> [!question]+ Chapter 2 Question
+> [!question]- Chapter 2 Questions
 >
+> Write regular expressions to capture the following and draw the FSM.
+>
 > > [!question]+ Question 2.1/2.2 A ([[regex-and-cfg]])
-> > Write regular expressions to capture the following.
-> > Strings in C. These are delimited by double quotes ("), and may not contain
+> > Strings in C. These are delimited by double quotes ("), and may not
-> > newline characters.
-They may contain double-quote or backslash characters
+> > contain newline characters.
+They may contain double-quote or backslash
-> > if and only if those characters are “escaped” by a preceding backslash.
+> > characters if and only if those characters are “escaped” by a preceding
-> > You may find it helpful to introduce shorthand notation to represent any
+> > backslash.
+You may find it helpful to introduce shorthand notation to
-> > character that is not a member of a small specified set.
+> > represent any character that is not a member of a small specified set.
 > >
 > > > [!success]- solution
 > > >